starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Yes madam," the waiter scurried away.

-"You're afraid of me, aren't you?"
+"You're afraid of me, aren't you, Rachel?"

 "No. Not you.
 Just..."

 "You want to know what I've been doing?
 My work I mean?"
+Jonas asked.

-"Yes, I should very much like to hear what seems to have changed you so."
+"Yes, I should very much like to hear what seems to have changed you so," said Rachel.

 "I work at a place called the Bank of Secrets.
 In hindsight it shouldn't come as a shock such a bank exists.
 Secrets are extraordinarily valuable."

 "But, how do you turn a profit at an institution like that?"
+Rachel inquired.

 "There are big secrets and little secrets.
 Big secrets are terrifying, lead clients desperate for some service to hide them.
 This we do, for a price.
 They tell us little secrets over time.
 Like interest.
 It is not so different from human interaction.
 We relay the trivia in our lives in hopes that the burning desires that consume us lay unguessed.
 Lay in a furtive look or a stare held a little too long."

 Jonas put his finger on Rachel's heart, to underscore its rapid beating.
 Rachel clutched it instinctively with her hands, but having grabbed it, did not remove it.
 The waiter returned with her drink, which was gone in seconds.

-"Tell me more about the bank."
+"Tell me more about the bank," Rachel said.

-"Well, if you have a pool of customers and a pool of small secrets... eventually it adds to more value to the Bank than the big secret was to the client.
+"Well, if you have a pool of customers and a pool of small secrets..."
+Jonas collected his thoughts, "eventually it adds to more value to the Bank than the big secret was to the client.
 It works a little like insurance you see, except that secrets are a little harder to organize and value."

-"How so?"
+"How so?" asked Rachel.

 "With most secrets, their value fades with time.
 Do you suppose you really have an childhood secrets that damaging to you?"

 "Well, there's stuff I wouldn't want people to know but..."

-"As compared to your ex-fiancee, who I'm sure no doubt, dated the Argentinian whilst still keeping you his fiancee in case anything went wrong."
+"As compared to your ex-fiancee, Rachel?
+Who I'm sure no doubt, dated the Argentinian whilst still keeping you his fiancee in case anything went wrong?"

-"The bastard.
-I suppose he did."
+"The bastard," Rachel exclaimed.
+"I suppose he did."

 "Things would have really fell apart then.
 But his choice is over.
 A secret is more potent in the middle of a transgression."

-"This was your work?
-It sounds fascinating.
+"This was your work?"
+Rachel asked.
+"It sounds fascinating.
 Why don't I order another gin and tonic?"

 "I don't think you need one.
 Your heart is pounding.
 You're seeking comfort in drink and safety in conversation when in fact, you want to transgress with me."

 "I'm an honorable woman."
+Rachel flitted nervously.

-"Which just makes you all the more conflicted."
+"Which just makes you all the more conflicted," noted Jonas.

 The waiter returned with another gin and tonic that disappeared just as fast.

 "I have a hotel room.
-It's a penthouse."
+It's a penthouse," Jonas offered.

 "You're right.
 I do want to go."